eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Taking Ritalin with no plan for what you will do today/tomorrow/this week doesn't work.
 Dually, an ambitious todo list will sit idle if your brain won't let you execute it.
 So personal growth comes from using _both_ internal and external changes, like a ladder with alternating left-right steps.

 ## Memory

+_A todo list is a neuroprosthesis that augments long-term memory for tasks._

 I use [Todoist] on my desktop and my phone.
 The pro plan is worth it.
 I don't really think of it as an app, rather, it's a cognitive prosthesis.